 Change in the specification parameters and/or limits of the finished product Tightening of specification limits IA

-Change in the pack size of the finished product Change in the number of units (e.g., tablets, ampoules, etc.) in a pack IB
+Change in the pack size of the finished product outside the range of the currently approved pack sizes Change in the number of units (e.g., tablets, ampoules, etc.) in a pack

 Change in supplier of packaging components or devices (when mentioned in the dossier) Replacement or addition of a supplierIA

-• Changing the API with a different API.
+• Changing the API to a different API.

 • Addition of an API in a multi-component product.